nlpsandbox/nlpsandbox-schemas/README.md

 ## Examples

-These repositories provide example implementations of each NLP Sandbox tools.
+These repositories provide example implementations of each NLP Sandbox tool.
 These repositories have a CI/CD workflow that automatically tests the tool, and build and publish a Docker image that can then be submitted as-is to [nlpsandbox.io], if you wish to benchmark its performance -- just don't expect a